 The best way to make a CAVA bowl at home is to prepare some components in advance, saving time and making it an excellent meal-prep option.
 This way, the bowls can be assembled in minutes once the chicken is cooked.
 The good news is the leftovers store well, too.
 Here’s how I do it:

-• Cook the rice ahead of time and refrigerate it for up to 3 days.
-Reheat it gently in the microwave or stovetop before serving.
+- Cook the rice ahead of time and refrigerate it for up to 3 days.
+To keep it from drying out when reheating, I like to sprinkle a little water over it before microwaving or gently reheating on the stovetop.

-• Store the cooked components (chicken, rice, and toppings) in separate airtight containers in the refrigerator.
+- Store the cooked components (chicken, rice, and toppings) in separate airtight containers in the refrigerator to keep their texture and flavors fresh.

-• Warm the chicken and rice right before you assemble your CAVA bowls.
-You can warm them in the microwave or a low-heat (300 F) oven until warmed thoroughly, 4-5 minutes.
+- Warm the chicken and rice right before you assemble your CAVA bowls.
+You can warm them in the microwave or a low-heat (300°F – 149 °C) oven until warmed thoroughly, 4-5 minutes.

 Recipe Variations